Metro Interfaith Ehp in Binghamton, NY

 Pros

-• pro The building has undergone a major facelift and is much better than its neighbor, 100 Chenango.
+• pro The building has received a major facelift and is much better than its neighbor building 100 Chenango.

-• pro It is described as a wonderful building with great residents and staff.
+• pro The building is wonderful, with great residents and staff.

 Cons

-• pro They were told they didn't have enough credit and needed a major credit card, which they found unfair.
+• pro They were told they didn’t have enough credit and needed a major credit card, which they found sad and unfair.

-• pro They were told the property uses its own credit scoring, which they viewed as unreliable.
+• pro They were told the company uses its own credit scoring, which they viewed as unclear and unsatisfactory.

 Review